How to Choose & Use Hiking Poles: A Foolproof Guide

 I want highly reliable poles for a variety of terrain and weather conditions around the world.
 Weight and collapsed length (for travel) are considerations.
 But more than that I want pole locks that do not slip, wiggle, corrode, or break.
 I want comfortable grips and straps that won’t irritate my hands on sweaty, all-day hikes, yet can be adjusted for winter use with gloves.
 And I want poles that will last years, not a season.

 I have hiking poles made of both aluminum and carbon fiber.
 My Leki Makalu Ti aluminum poles have been going strong since 2004, covering thousands of miles and dozens of trips on all types of terrain and in all weather conditions.
 The pair weighs 16 ounces.
-They have never failed or seized up.
+They have never failed or seized up, even though they use the old-style twist locks.
 I do clean the inside of the pole tubes once in a while, which helps the compression fitting maintain a good grip as well as to release when I want it to.
-The rubber grips get a bit sweaty in summer, but the cork top has been ideal on steep drops when “palming” the top.
+The foam grips have compressed and worn down over time and not as grippy as they once were, but for day hikes they are still fine.

 I have a pair of poles from Komperdell that had a twist lock fitting failure when I forced it to collapse while it was stuck in the extended position.
 Oops!
 Komperdell fixed it for the price of postage.
 Kudos to their warranty and customer service.

 I have had only one issue with a carbon pole and it was my fault.
 The lower section of the pole wasn’t all the way inside the rear hatch of my car.
 While talking with a friend, I absent-mindedly closed the hatch down on the pole.
 Snap!
-Fortunately, the major manufacturers keep replacement parts in stock, so if you break a section such as I did, it can be replaced for a fraction of what a new pair of poles would cost.
+Fortunately, the major manufacturers keep replacement parts in stock (Leki and Black Diamond in particular), so if you break a section such as I did, it can be replaced for a fraction of what a new pair of poles would cost.

 I later looked into the issue with the poles he had and found out that the kevlar cord holding them together is known to stretch a hair with use and needs adjustment.
 It turns out the adjustment is pretty easy, no tools needed.
 However, it wasn’t exactly intuitive, either.
 Yes, my friend should have read the instructions before using the poles on a trip, but like you and me, he is human.
 At least he wasn’t like the guy who bought a headlamp moments before we hit the trail, only to realize that night that it did not come with batteries!